 Councilor McBrady explained that the committee decided, after several meetings, to leave the ordinance as it is.
-This will leave Handy Boat without a member, and leave the committee down one member, but in the future they could regain their voting status on the committee.
+This will leave Handy Boat without a member, and leave the committee down one member, but in the future Handy Boat could regain their voting status on the committee should they employ a Falmouth resident.